-- xi.
-Protective apparel Lab coats/Aprons, closed toed shoes, and long sleeved clothing shall be worn when handling carcinogens.
-Additional protective clothing shall be worn if the possibility of skin contact is likely. - xii.
-Safety shielding Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
+Lab coats/Aprons, closed toed shoes, and long sleeved clothing shall be worn when handling carcinogens.
+Additional protective clothing shall be worn if the possibility of skin contact is likely.

+Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
 All manipulations of carcinogens which pose this risk shall occur in a fume hood with the sash in the lowest feasible position.
-Portable shields, which provide protection to all facility occupants, are acceptable. - xiii.
-Safety shower A safety or drench shower shall be available in a nearby location where the carcinogens are used. - xiv.
-Signs and labels
+Portable shields, which provide protection to all facility occupants, are acceptable.

+A safety or drench shower shall be available in a nearby location where the carcinogens are used.

-- (1) Doorways: The room sign must contain a Designated Area Within Caution where carcinogens, reproductive hazards, and/or acutely toxic chemicals are stored or used. - (2) Containers: All containers of carcinogens must be clearly labeled with the correct chemical name.
+- xiv.
+Signs and labels - (1) Doorways: The room sign must contain a Designated Area Within Caution where carcinogens, reproductive hazards, and/or acutely toxic chemicals are stored or used. - (2) Containers: All containers of carcinogens must be clearly labeled with the correct chemical name.
 Handwritten labels are acceptable; chemical formulas and structural formulas are not acceptable. - xv.
+Special storage

-Special storage - Carcinogens must be stored in a designated area. - xvi.
+Carcinogens must be stored in a designated area.

+- xvi.
 Special ventilation - (1) Manipulation of carcinogens outside of a fume hood may require special ventilation controls in order to minimize exposure to the material.
 Fume hoods provide the best protection against exposure to carcinogens in the facility and are the preferred ventilation control device.
 When possible, handle carcinogens in a fume hood.
 If the use of a fume hood proves impractical, attempt to work in a glove box or on an isolated area on the bench top. - (2) If available, consider using a Biological Safety Cabinet.
 The biological safety cabinet is designed to remove particulates (the carcinogen) before the air is discharged into the environment.
 Carcinogens that are volatile must not be used in a biological safety cabinet unless the cabinet is vented to the outdoors. - (3) If your research does not permit the handling of carcinogens in a fume hood, biological safety cabinet, or glove box, you must contact the Office of Environmental Health and Safety. - (4) All areas where carcinogens are stored or manipulated must be labeled as a designated area. - xvii.
 Spill response - (1) Anticipate spills by having the appropriate clean up equipment on hand.
-The appropriate clean up supplies can be determined by consulting the material safety data sheet.
-This shall occur prior to the use of any carcinogen. - In the event of a spill alert personnel in the area that a spill has occurred.
+The appropriate clean up supplies can be determined by consulting the safety data sheet.
+This shall occur prior to the use of any carcinogen. - (2) In the event of a spill alert personnel in the area that a spill has occurred.
 Do not attempt to handle a large spill of carcinogenic material.
 Vacate the facility immediately and call for assistance.
-Office of Environmental Health & Safety, 5177, or University Police 1-911 or 5350.
-This is a 24-hour service. - (3) Remain on the scene, but at a safe distance, to receive and direct safety personnel when they arrive. - xviii.
-Vacuum protection - (1) Evacuated glassware can implode and eject flying glass, and splattered chemicals.
-Vacuum work involving carcinogens must be conducted in a fume hood, glove box or isolated in an acceptable manner. - (2) Mechanical vacuum pumps must be protected using cold traps and, where appropriate, filtered to prevent particulate release.
-The exhaust for the pumps must be vented into an exhaust hood.
+Office of Environmental Health & Safety, 5177, or University Police 1-911 or